A diffused interface with the advection term in a Sobolev space: Concluding remarks

 and proved that the time-parametrized family of limit varifolds satisfies the motion law of ``normal velocity $=$ mean curvavture vector + $v^{\perp}$'' in a weak formulation (see \cite{Ilmanen,TA} for the case of $v_\e=0$).
 In these works, we assumed that the prescribed initial data satisfies a boundedness of the upper density ratio.
 Part of the difficulty was to show that the upper density ratio bound can be controlled locally in time and uniformly with respect to $\e$.
 For the equilibrium problem, it is certainly not natural to assume such an upper density ratio estimate.
 It is interesting to see if one can drop the upper density ratio assumption for the initial data in the proof of \cite{LST1,KT16}.

 The vectorial prescribed mean curvature problem as in Theorem \ref{vmcp} seems, as far as we know, little studied so far.
 Traditionally, the prescription is the scalar version, i.e. given a scalar function (or constant) $f$, one looks for a hypersurface satisfying $H\cdot\nu=f$, where $\nu$ is the normal unit vector.
 The vectorial version is physically natural from the view point of force balance, in that the problem seeks the equality between the surface tension force and an external force acting on the surface.
 It must be said that the prescribed vector field in Theorem \ref{vmcp} is the gradient of a potential $\rho$, and not a general vector field.
 This is rather restrictive for applications and it is interesting to know if there can be a remedy for generalizations.
 If there may not exist a variational framework such as the min-max method to find solutions of \eqref{01}, it should be still useful to have this diffused interface approach since the functional is well-behaved functional-analytically.
 As a further question, it is also interesting to investigate the asymptotic behavior of stable critical points of $F_{\e}$ in the proof of Theorem \ref{vmcp}, since we have a very successful analogy in \cite{T05,TW12}.

-Though we did not attempt to do so in this paper, we expect that all the analysis and main results can be transplanted to the setting of general Riemannian manifold with smooth metric, since the analysis is local in nature.
-One would need to treat extra error terms coming from the metric which can be controlled.
+In this direction, we mention that a construction of prescribed scalar mean curvature hypersurfaces along the lines suggested here has been announced recently \cite{Bel2} (see also \cite{Bel1}).